-This species is known as
+This fish is known as

 Barbour’s Seahorse and the correct latin name is

 Hippocampus barbouri.
-The family that this fish belongs to is called the
+It belongs to the

 Seahorse family. (